Virginia Beach Head-On Collision Lawyer

 Fatigue

 A final common cause of front-end collisions is fatigued driving.
 Drivers who are fatigued may fall asleep at the wheel and veer into the opposite lane of travel, causing a head-on crash.
-Our skilled attorneys in Virginia Beach could help someone prepare a car accident claim depending on the cause of their head-on collision.
+Our skilled attorneys in Virginia could help someone prepare a car accident claim depending on the cause of their head-on collision.

 Common Injuries From Front-End Wrecks